fontsizefive/rocketacademy.co/_posts/2021-08-11-do-i-need-a-computer-science-degree-to-be-a-software-engineer.md

 #### 5. Less practical for career switchers

 If you’re looking to transition industries, undertaking a four-year university degree may be a costly and time-consuming endeavour.
-Many career switchers instead choose to learn basic coding or programming through coding bootcamps.
+Many career switchers instead choose to learn basic coding or programming through software engineering Bootcamps.